 Alternatively I'll try to have a look next week!

-#3 Updated by David van der Spoel over 12 years ago
+#3 Updated by David van der Spoel almost 13 years ago

 I tried what you suggested and it did not help.
 However the energy minimization